When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Pregnancy Tests Work

-Your baby’s placenta makes HCG to help nourish the embryo.
-HCG is vital in maintaining the proper levels of the main pregnancy hormones estrogen and progesterone.
+After conception, your baby’s placenta produces HCG to nourish the embryo.
+This hormone supports the main pregnancy drivers, estrogen and progesterone.

 What Does a Faint Line Mean?